 Finishing the Soup

-To add the thickener to the soup, we must be careful that it does not become cheesy because the soup does not look good.
+To add the thickener to the soup, we must be careful that it does not become cheesy because it does not look good.
 To do this, first, take the pot off the heat and let the soup stop boiling.

-With a spoon, take the hot soup and add it over the thickening, stirring and continuing until the thickening temperature rises to hot.
+With a spoon, add the hot soup over the thickening, stirring and continuing until the thickening temperature rises to hot.

 Now we can slowly pour the thickness into the pot, stirring gently, until everything is incorporated and we get a creamy soup.